Ahmadam37/javaScriptGuide/README.md

 const ceilNumber = Math.ceil(10.1); // This is to Round the number to the lagrgest number
 ```

-* output
+* The output is:

 > 11

 **Math.floor()**
-1. Math.floor() is a method to round the number to the smallest number.
+2. Math.floor() is a method to round the number to the smallest number.

   ```javascript
 const floorNumber = Math.floor(10.1); // This is to Round the number to the smallest number